-Each year the UAL is expected to decrease as the System contributes towards the UAL, assuming no future investment and liability gains and losses.
-The System has been fully funded since 2011, resulting in a negative UAL and no contributions have been required by the City since 2016.
-Net changes due to paying down the UAL (red bars), which reflects benefit accruals and payments, contributions, and timing, have decreased the UAL by approximately \$3.7 million over the last ten years.
+Typically, each year the UAL is expected to decrease as the System contributes towards paying the UAL down, assuming no future investment and liability gains and losses.
+However, the System has been fully funded since 2011, resulting in a negative UAL and no contributions have been required by the City since 2016.
+Net changes due to paying down the UAL (red bars), which reflects benefit accruals and payments, contributions, and timing, have decreased the UAL by approximately \$4.5 million over the last ten years.